pulumi/terraform-provider-aws/website/docs/r/spot_instance_request.html.markdown

 Provides an EC2 Spot Instance Request resource.
 This allows instances to be requested on the spot market.

-By default Terraform creates Spot Instance Requests with a `persistent` type, which means that for the duration of their lifetime, AWS will launch an instance with the configured details if and when the spot market will accept the requested price.
+By default this provider creates Spot Instance Requests with a `persistent` type, which means that for the duration of their lifetime, AWS will launch an instance with the configured details if and when the spot market will accept the requested price.

-On destruction, Terraform will make an attempt to terminate the associated Spot Instance if there is one present.
+On destruction, this provider will make an attempt to terminate the associated Spot Instance if there is one present.

 Spot Instances requests with a `one-time` type will close the spot request